umd-cgs/rhistiamc/README.md

 4. Run the src/process_hist_data.R script

 5. If desired to make figures or perform analysis on the historical and IAM data (optional), then open and run the src/combine_and_plot.R script.
-Make any additional fig_...R scripts based on the ones provided or with a different setup.
+Make any additional src/fig_...R scripts based on the ones provided or with a different setup.

 ## Notes: